Ivatan people: History

 On June 26, 1783, Batanes was incorporated into the Spanish East Indies.
 In 1786, Ivatans were forced to resettle in the lowlands of Batanes.
 The Ivatans lived under Spanish rule for 115 years and gained their independence on September 18, 1898.
-However, June 6 is celebrated in Batanes as its founding day.
+Be that as it may, June 6 is celebrated in Batanes as its founding day.

 Demographics

 In 1990, the population of the Ivatans was 15,026, an increase of 24% over the 1980 population of 12,091.
-These were distributed to the six municipalities, with 38% residing in Basco, 23% in Itbayat, 12% in Sabtang, 11% in Mahatao and 8% for Uyugan, and Ivana.
-In the 2000 census, 15,834 Ivatans were among the 16,421 population in Batanes.
+These were distributed to the six municipalities, with 38% residing in Basco, 23% in Itbayat, 12% in Sabtang, 11% in Mahatao and 8% each for Uyugan and Ivana.
+In the 2000 census, 15,834 Ivatans were among the 16,421 residents of Batanes.

+Ivatans can be found in almost every part of the country as a minority, especially in Metro Manila, nearby Cagayan Valley (most specifically Cagayan), Cordillera Administrative Region, Central Luzon, Metro Manila, Calabarzon, Palawan and Mindanao particularly in Bukidnon, Lanao del Sur and Cotabato.